 New Jersey's Newark Liberty International Airport (EWR), which first opened its doors way back on October 1, 1928, is located just 15 miles southwest of Midtown Manhattan.
-One of three major airports serving the NY metro area, EWR currently serves more than 30 airlines.
+One of three major airports serving the New York metro area, EWR currently serves more than 30 airlines.

-Today, EWR handles more than 42 million domestic and international passengers a year and, like New York's LaGuardia Airport and JFK International Airport, is undergoing major redevelopment and upgrades.
+Today, EWR handles millions of domestic and international passengers a year and, like New York's LaGuardia Airport and JFK International Airport, it is undergoing major redevelopment and upgrades.
 Here's everything you need to know about traveling through Newark Liberty International Airport.

-Newark Liberty International has three standalone terminals: A, B, and C.
+Newark Liberty International Airport has three standalone terminals: A, B, and C.

-Air Canada, Alaska Airlines, American Airlines, JetBlue, and Southwest are among the airlines that operate out of Terminal A. Allegiant Air, British Airways, Cathay Pacific, Delta Air Lines, Spirit, and several international airlines fly from Terminal B.
+Air Canada, Alaska Airlines, American Airlines, and JetBlue are among the airlines that operate out of Terminal A. Allegiant Air, British Airways, Cathay Pacific, Delta Air Lines, Spirit, and several international airlines fly from Terminal B.

-United Airlines occupies all of Terminal C, with some flights operating out of Terminal A (United Express) and Terminal B as well.
+United Airlines occupies all of Terminal C, with some flights operating out of Terminal A and Terminal B as well.

-Terminal A, EWR's oldest terminal, is scheduled to be replaced by the three-concourse, 33-gate Terminal One beginning in 2021.
+Terminal A, EWR's oldest terminal, is scheduled to be replaced by a new three-concourse, 33-gate terminal in 2022.

 Amenities and Services at Newark Liberty International Airport

 Newark Liberty International Airport provides free Wi-Fi and free charging stations throughout the terminals.
-Nursing suites and pet relief areas are available in each terminal.
+Nursing suites are available in each terminal.
 The AtYourGate in-airport order and delivery app allows passengers to have meals delivered anywhere in Terminals A and B (including post-security) and to the pre-security area of Terminal C.